 - Look for slow growing plants – example: miniature conifers that grow 1” per year or slow-growing dwarfs at less than 3″ per year.
 All plants will grow, we just use the ones that grow slow AND look like a miniature version of a full-sized plant.

 - Look for small-leaves with small branches or stems.
 Example: miniature daisies, the leaves AND the flowers are both tiny and stay tiny.
 Sometimes the flowers are totally out of scale, like our miniature iris.
 The tiny blades of the iris are SO adorable the flower is a big when it blooms.
-So with a little grace, you can patiently wait until the bloom dies away to get your perfectly scaled miniature garden back.
+So with a little grace, you can patiently wait and enjoy the flower until it dies away to get your perfectly scaled miniature garden back.

-And while you are right here at Two Green Thumbs Miniature Garden Center you can search by your planting zone zone AND you light from the search bar in the upper right corner.
-Just put your zone in quotes like this: "Zone 5" Sun and you should be able to get all the sun plants for zone 5.
+And while you are right here at Two Green Thumbs Miniature Garden Center, you can search by your planting zone zone AND you light from the search bar in the upper right corner.
+You may want to surf through some examples before you go on your search.

 Like this?
 Join our email list for your FREE Mini Garden Gazette newsletter delivered to every few days straight to your inbox.
 Our subscribers get the discounts, first dibs and exclusive kits that we don't advertise anywhere else!
 Join us here.